meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 each child.
 This will then require external coordination (by the control plane) to safely attach these new child shards and then move them around to distribute work.
-The opposite _merging_ operation can also be imagined, but is unlikely to be implemented: once a Tenant has been sharded, there is little value in merging it again.
+The opposite _merging_ operation can also be imagined, but is unlikely to be implemented: once a Tenant has been sharded, the marginal efficiency benefit of merging is unlikely to justify the risk/complexity of implementing such a rarely-encountered scenario.

 ### Distributing work in the LSN dimension